 The entire country isn’t worthy of adoration.
 Guatemala City is dangerous.
-Antigua is rather sanitized for the Spanish school crowd, believing that scores of restaurants selling expensive pizza and pasta would win over the international traveler.
+Antigua is rather sanitized for the Spanish school crowd.
+Tourism has changed it with scores of restaurants selling expensive pizza and pasta that win over the international traveler.
 But I can forgive a country for one or two bad cities when its generosity extends to some of the most beautiful landscapes I have seen.

-I chose to stay at El Retiro over the other hostel in the village because it is owned by Guatemalans and the hostel supports 20 families that are trying to build tourism responsibly.
-Located on the river, there is also a restaurant, which seems a bit pricey but the profits go toward building a library in the village as none exists and most of the locals have no access to books.
+I chose to stay at El Retiro Lodge over the other hostel in the village because it is owned by Guatemalans.
+The hostel supports 20 families that are trying to build tourism responsibly.
+Located on the river, there is also a restaurant, which seems a bit pricey.
+But the profits go toward building a library in the village as none exists and most of the locals have no access to books.

 Despite the desire to spend all day in a hammock, there are many things to occupy your time.
 On a cave tour our guide caught a spider and a bat for us to see.
 To his surprise, as the bat moved we saw that it was carrying a hairless baby bat that was barely two inches long.

-The tour ended with us sitting in darkness at the mouth of the cave waiting for a swarm of bats to exit for the night.
-As we sat in the dark we could hear the eerie sound of thousands of wings flying over our heads, I silently hoped that sonar really worked and none would fly into my face.
+The tour ended with us sitting in darkness at the mouth of the cave.
+We waited for a swarm of bats to exit for the night.
+As we sat in the dark we could hear the eerie sound of thousands of wings flying over our heads.
+I silently hoped that sonar really worked and none would fly into my face.

 The most impressive sight of all is Semuc Champey.
-If you are going to Guatemala you must see this site as it won’t be the same in 5 years as more tourists discover it.
-The site is slightly developed, as an official park it has an entrance fee of $6 which pays for the upkeep, the staff who patrol the grounds and the trails that have been created to help navigate the grounds.
+If you are going to Guatemala you must see this site.
+It won’t be the same in 5 years as more tourists discover it.
+The site is slightly developed, as an official park.
+It has an entrance fee of $6 which pays for the upkeep, staff who patrol the grounds and the trails that have been created to help navigate the grounds.

 It was one of the few times that the reality actually lived up to the legend.